Approved for both letter and S/U grading. May be repeated.

 Permits study of problems not considered in other courses; for students who excel in self-direction and intellectual curiosity.
 Approved for both letter and S/U grading.
 Prerequisite: Junior or senior standing; minimum GPA of 3.5; completion of Advanced Composition requirement, and consent of adviser and staff member supervising the work.

-Orients the student to ways in which English, Mathematics, Science, or Social Studies is learned in high school settings.
+Orients the student to ways in which English, Mathematics, Science, Social Studies or Computer Science is learned in school settings.
 Integrates an introduction to the use of technology as both a tool and a context for teaching and learning.
-As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, or Social Studies from an inquiry oriented perspective.
-Coursework is integrated with a high school field experience to connect theory with practice in an examination of research and current trends in English, Mathematics, Science, or Social Studies education.
+As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, Social Studies or Computer Science from an inquiry oriented perspective.
+Coursework is integrated with a school field experience to connect theory with practice in an examination of research and current trends.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: Admission to the Secondary Teacher Education Program or consent of the instructor/department.
+Prerequisite: Admission to the Secondary Teacher Education Program, Department of Curriculum and Instruction Computer Science licensure program or consent of the instructor/department.

 Examines the curriculum and philosophy of teaching students in the middle grades.
 Students will focus on a number of related topics including teaching a diverse middle school student population, including all students in instruction, using technology for teaching middle school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in adolescent development, and special education in middle school settings.
 Coursework is integrated with a middle grade field experience.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CI 401 and concurrent enrollment in CI 473 and EPSY 430.
+May be repeated up to 9 credit hours.
+Prerequisite: CI 401, CI 405, or CI 410.

 Examines the contexts of elementary education in the public schools.
 Includes content on teaching as a profession and community/family contexts of education.
 Coursework is integrated with field experiences with elementary children.
-2 or 3 undergraduate hours.
-2 or 3 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.

 Course examines teaching in the elementary grades.
 Students will focus on a number of related topics, including classroom management, instructional design, personal and professional attributes of effective teachers, and multicultural perspectives.
 Coursework is integrated with field assignments in public elementary schools.
-3 or 4 undergraduate hours.
-3 or 4 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: CI 405; admission to the Elementary Teacher Education Program.

 This course will introduce middle school concept and philosophy; cover common instructional and assessment strategies aligned with this concept, with a specific focus on curriculum integration and the use of newer communication technologies; and will review middle school organizational structures, including teaming, advisory, alternative scheduling, exploratory classes, and parental involvement.
 Students will connect theory and practice by incorporating their concurrent field placement (in middle level setting) into assignments and discussions.
 3 undergraduate hours.
 3 graduate hours.

-Study of the role of the early childhood teacher in designing, organizing, and implementing educational programs for children in preschools, kindergartens, and the first three grades of the elementary school; includes the history, philosophy, and theory of early childhood education; includes morning school practicum providing at least 90 hours of early field experience.
-3 or 5 undergraduate hours.
-3 or 5 graduate hours.
-Prerequisite: Admission to the Early Childhood Teacher Education Program; EPSY 236; EPS 201; CI 468.
+Students will study of the role of the early childhood teacher in designing, organizing, and implementing educational programs for children in preschools, kindergartens, and the primary grades.
+This course includes the history, philosophy, and theory of early childhood education.
+Students will complete a morning field placement in a local elementary school.
+5 undergraduate hours.
+5 graduate hours.
+Prerequisite: Admission to the Early Childhood Teacher Education Program; EPSY 236; EPS 201.

 Studies the principles and practices of using play as an educational tool in early childhood education; reviews historical, philosophical, and psychological foundations of nursery-kindergarten methods; assesses techniques relating play to various aspects of instruction; surveys materials and equipment; and presents methods of classroom evaluation.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: CI 420; admission to the Early Childhood Teacher Education Program.
 Concurrent enrollment in EDPR 420 and EDPR 438; credit or concurrent registration in EDPR 250, section EC.

 Principles and practices of building partnerships and collaboration among families, community agencies, and schools in a diverse society for early childhood professionals; covers strategies for building understanding, trust, and effective communication with all children and their families including those who have special needs, have cultural and linguistic differences, come from non-traditional family configurations, and who face poverty, health problems, and/or family dysfunction.
 3 undergraduate hours.
-3 graduate hours.
-Prerequisite: Admission to the Early Childhood Teacher Education Program.
+4 graduate hours.
+Prerequisite: Admission to the Early Childhood Teacher Education Program or consent of the instructor.

 Theories of development will inform an analysis of current technologies marketed for pre-school children; issues related to technology and childhood will be explored.
 One class each week will focus on lectures and discussions about child development, the second class will focus on presentation of technology or technology genre and evaluation of their value for young children.
 3 undergraduate hours.
 4 graduate hours.
 Approved for both letter and S/U grading.